 I have always heard about the quaint historical city of Santiago de Queretaro and when I finally made it there I took an entire week to browse around the city, meet the people visit the most important museum and try the many different restaurants available.

 The city is literally an open-air museum showcasing baroque architecture through the old historical houses, majestic churches and monasteries, plazas and many different art and history museums.

-The capital city of the region is also surrounded by other interesting towns, especially the so-called pueblos magicos at a comfortable distance for a daily visit and it’s closed to the fascinating Sierra Gorda.
+The capital city of the region is also surrounded by other interesting towns, especially the so-called Pueblos Magicos at a comfortable distance for a daily visit and it’s closed to the fascinating Sierra Gorda.

-WHAT TO SEE IN QUERETARO
+THINGS TO DO IN QUERETARO